 To increase employment generation incentive to taxpayers across all sectors (who are subject to tax audit), where emoluments paid to an employee are less than or equal to INR 25,000 per month, the taxpayer will be eligible for deduction of 30% of additional wages paid to new regular workmen in a factory for a period of three years wherein the workmen are employed for not less than 150 days in case of apparel, footwear and leather industry and 240 days in a year.
 The benefits of this incentive would also be available in the first year of business, on emoluments paid to all employees.
 From the tax year 2018/19 (i.e. from 1 April 2018), the deduction shall be allowed in the succeeding tax year if an employee is employed for a period less than the minimum period (i.e. 150 days or 240 days) in the tax year and continues to remain employed for the minimum period in the succeeding tax year.

 Amortisation of cost of spectrum fee for Telecom operators

 Patent Box Regime

 In order to encourage companies to locate high-value jobs associated with the development, manufacture, and exploitation of patents in India, the government has introduced a concessional taxation regime for income from patents.
 Accordingly, income by way of royalty in respect of a patent developed and registered in India earned by an eligible taxpayer shall be subject to tax at the rate of 10% (plus surcharge and cess) on a gross basis with no allowance of expenditure incurred on royalty income.

 An eligible taxpayer means a person resident in India, who is the true and first inventor of the invention, and whose name is entered on the patent register as the patentee.

 Tax incentive of capital expenditure on certain specified businesses

-Capital expenditure is allowed at 150%/100% up to 31 March 2017 in respect of the following specified businesses:
+Deduction of capital expenditure is allowed at 100% in the year when the commercial operations begin in respect of the following specified businesses: